vyca2017/content/content/reference/platform/business-logic/file-management.md

 ## File Access

-Currently, **uploading and downloading files is allowed to everyone**. **The file itself is publicly available at the url of the file node**, so everyone who knows the file secret and your project id has access the file.
+Currently, **uploading and downloading files is allowed to everyone**. **The file itself is publicly available at the url of the file node**, so everyone who knows the file secret and your project id has access to the file.

 **You can protect the file secrets** using the permission system as usual though, so you can make sure that only users who are supposed to find a file are able to query its secret.